mateoespinosa/rem/README.md

                         will not be fixed and the experiment will be randomized.
 By default, otherwise, all experiments are run with the same seed for reproducibility.
+  --force_rerun, -f     If set and we are given as output directory the
+                        directory of a previous run, then we will overwrite any previous work and redo all computations.
+                        Otherwise, we will attempt to use as much as we can from the previous run.
   -d, --debug           starts debug mode in our program.
 ```